OUTAGE MGMT

 Residential

-Residential customers prioritised by outage duration (longest-out-first after backbone restoration), customer count per device (maximise customers per crew-hour), and vulnerability flags from CIS records.
+Residential customers prioritised by outage duration (longest-out-first after backbone restoration), customer count per device (maximise customers per crew-hour), and vulnerability flags (elderly, disabled, medically fragile) from CIS records.

 1,847